 Scary chain of events isn’t?
 OK so if you don’t want your kids to be scared, just don’t scare them.

 How can we help?
-I am not saying that is ok to let them just walk by and be fine with that.
+I am not saying that it is ok to let them just walk by and be fine with that.
 It takes time to create a habit.

 Just model.
 Always say hello to people when you see them or when you get to a new place.
 Talk to your children before you get to a new place too.
 On the way to the place you can talk to them on your walk or in the car.
 Say, “We are almost there guys, what is the first thing we say when we get there?
 (Hello)” Explain to them why we say hello and why is important to be respectful.
 You can also say, “It is very nice that ____ are inviting us to their house (party or event). ____ worked very hard to make this event happen and they are sharing this special moment with us.
 Isn’t that nice? (make them aware of the situation)” Give feedback.
 Talk to your children after you go somewhere and review their manners.
 And when they use their manners, make an observation and say, “I noticed how you say Good morning to Grandma.
 That was very polite” or “I noticed how you said thank you for having us, that shows that you really appreciate the time you shared with them.”

-If your children don't say “Hi” at first, you don't need to give a lecture.
-Don't worry, they won’t do it at the first time, or the second or the third.
+If your children don’t say “Hi” at first, you don’t need to give a lecture.
+Don’t worry, they won’t do it the first time, or the second or the third.
 This takes time.
 Just be patient and model, model, model.
 You children will get there.
 Other parents will understand.
 If people don’t understand, you know that you are doing your best to teach your children with love and respect.
 That is the only thing that matters.